Philip Rohrbecker - 6 January 1817 to 23 June 1864

 was 13 November

 1863.
-Phillip was sent to the Andersonville Civil War Prison
+Phillip was captured and sent to the Andersonville

-suffered sorrowful, deplorable conditions, until he died on 23 June
+suffered sorrowful and deplorable conditions, until he died on 23 June

 He was a Private in Company B, with interment in grave #2354.

-The story is, in 1864 on a hot night during a thunderstorm, a bolt of lightning struck the base of a tree and cool spring water came bubbling out and through the compound.
+The story tell that, in 1864, on a hot night during a thunderstorm, a bolt of lightning struck the base of a tree and cool spring water came bubbling out and through the compound.
 I was there and I drank out of it as it still flows this very day!
 They call it the divine flow from that low sand hill in western Georgia, Amen!
 I found this info. interesting!

 (You can obtain more information by going online to the Andersonville website)